-Slow Cooker Pumpkin Soup is a no-fuss dish, creamy, hearty, and very easy to make!
+Slow Cooker Pumpkin Soup is super easy to make, resulting in a creamy, hearty, and very delicious soup!
 It is perfectly spiced that goes well with the fruit’s earthy flavor!
 You can easily adjust it to make it vegan, gluten-free, or paleo.

 With the pumpkin season in full swing, this Slow Cooker Pumpkin Soup is a must-try!
 It smells amazing as it slow cooks for hours.
 The fall aromas and spices will fill your room as it cooks in the crockpot.
 This dish capitalizes on the natural earthy and nutty taste of the pumpkin.

-Spices like nutmeg and cinnamon complement this dish nicely and bring the fall flavors.
-Also, the aromatics and the curry paste make this dish more savory.
-And the peanut butter adds a nuttier flavor and a hint of sweetness to the naturally sweet fruit.
+Also, the spices like nutmeg and cinnamon complement this soup nicely and bring the fall flavors together.
+At the same time, the aromatics and the curry paste add a bit of savory note to it.

 How to make Slow Cooker Pumpkin Soup

-- Sauté: In a skillet, sauté the aromatics in olive oil until the onions turn translucent.
-Then, add in the curry paste.
-Add in a mixture of the peanut butter with a small amount of the broth.
+- Sauté: First, in a skillet, sauté the aromatics in olive oil until the onions turn translucent.
+Then, add the curry paste.
+Add in a mixture of the peanut butter with a small amount of broth.
 Add in the pumpkin and sauté.

-- Cook: Then, transfer everything into the crockpot.
+- Slow cook: Then, transfer everything into the crockpot.
 Add broth, salt, and spices.
 Set to cook for 4 to 6 hours on LOW until everything is mushy.

-- Blend: Transfer everything into a heat-resistant blender and process until smooth.
-Also, you can use an immersion blender or stick blender so you can blend it in the pot directly.
+- Blend: Next, transfer everything into a heat-resistant blender and process until smooth.
+Also, use an immersion blender or stick blender so you can blend it directly in the pot.

-- Cook further: Allow the soup to heat up again by putting it back to the pot.
+- Cook further: Allow the soup to heat up again by putting it back in the pot.

 - Serve: Add in the cream and garnish before serving.